JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 ## 1. Adversarial Training

-The idea of adversarial training relies in training the neural network model directly on adversarial examples.
+The idea of adversarial training relies in also training the neural network model on adversarial examples in order to correctly predict their label.

 **AT** {% include cite.html id="2014_Szegedy_C_p-iclr_ipnn"%}.
 This work first showed that by training a neural network $$f_\theta$$ on a mixture of clean and adversarial examples, then $$f_\theta$$ can be somewhat regularized.
 The corresponding training procedures amounts in solving